Contributor: Staff at Timberline Knolls Treatment Center

 Past Issues Can Arise Again in a New Environment

 Issues that have been carried within the person since childhood often come to the surface and are re-worked in college.
-Without the usual structures, the students are vulnerable to their own histories of anxiety, depression, fears of rejection and loneliness.
+It is not just new people, but new living situations and new routines as well.
+Without the usual structures and lack of supervision, the students are vulnerable to their own histories of anxiety, depression, fears of rejection and loneliness.

 The students may comfort themselves from this stress by the actions of: